BritishPandaChick/survey-form/README.md

 # Survey Form
-Free Code Camp Responsive Design Project Survey Form.
-Made with HTML, CSS, and Bootstrap.
+freeCodeCamp Responsive Design Project.
+Survey Form.

+## Dependencies
+* HTML
+* CSS

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.

 ## Contributing
-Please contact me if you would like to contribute to this application.
+I will not be accepting any pull requests.

+## Acknowledgements
+* freeCodeCamp